 Give me, Stephanie L. Mahdavi a call and let my legal professionals and I represent you.
 We will handle your case with compassion, but also with conviction to make sure we put you in the best position for success.
 We want to make sure you get what you rightfully deserve.

 If you live in the Thousand Oaks or Southern Ventura County area and are going through a property division dispute, give The Law Offices of Stephanie L. Mahdavi a call.
 My legal professionals and I have an extensive record of success when it comes to fighting for what you legally are entitled to.
-We offer free initial consultations to evaluate your case and devise a strategic plan of attack.
+We offer initial consultations to evaluate your case and devise a strategic plan of attack.
 We will put you in the best possible position for success and won’t quit fighting until you come out on top.
-Give us a call today and schedule an appointment.
-We will work hard for you.
+You can contact us for a consultation by clicking here or calling 805-379-4550.